mwiencek/weight-balanced-tree/README.md

 change for a particular tree.
 (It's recommended to create utility functions for each type of tree that always pass the same comparator.)

-`duplicateAction` is a function that determines what should happen when `value` already exists in the tree.
+`onConflict` is a function that determines what should happen when `value` already exists in the tree.
 This is required.
 The passed-in function receives the existing tree node that conflicts with `value` as its first argument, and `value` as its second argument.
 The return value is a tree node that replaces